In-flight entertainment: Audio entertainment

 Audio entertainment covers music, as well as news, information, and comedy.
 Most music channels are pre-recorded and feature their own DJs to provide chatter, song introductions, and interviews with artists.
 In addition, there is sometimes a channel devoted to the plane's radio communications, allowing passengers to listen in on the pilot's in-flight conversations with other planes and ground stations.

 In audio-video on demand (AVOD) systems, software such as MusicMatch is used to select music off the music server.
 Phillips Music Server is one of the most widely used servers running under Windows Media Center used to control AVOD systems.

 This form of in-flight entertainment is experienced through headphones that are distributed to the passengers.
 The headphone plugs are usually only compatible with the audio socket on the passenger's armrest (and vice versa), and some airlines may charge a small fee to obtain a pair.
 The headphones provided can also be used for the viewing of personal televisions.
+Passengers can also connect their own headphones if they have compatible connectors; noise-cancelling headphones, which much reduce engine and ambient noise, are popular.

-In-flight entertainment systems have been made compatible with XM Satellite Radio and with iPods, allowing passengers to access their accounts or bring their own music, along with offering libraries of full audio CDs from an assortment of artists.
+In-flight entertainment systems have been made compatible with XM Satellite Radio and with iPods, allowing passengers to access their accounts or bring their own music, along with offering libraries of full audio CDs of different genres.

 Video entertainment

 Video entertainment is provided via a large video screen at the front of a cabin section, as well as smaller monitors situated every few rows above the aisles.
 Sound is supplied via the same headphones as those distributed for audio entertainment.

 However, personal televisions (PTVs) for every passenger provide passengers with channels broadcasting new and classic films, as well as comedies, news, sports programming, documentaries, children's shows, and drama series.
 Some airlines also present news and current affairs programming, which are often pre-recorded and delivered in the early morning before flights commence.
+On some US domestic airlines, live TV is offered, which includes many national news channels.

 PTVs are operated via an in-flight Management System which stores pre-recorded channels on a central server and streams them to PTV equipped seats during flight.
 AVOD systems store individual programs separately, allowing a passenger to have a specific program streamed to them privately, and be able to control the playback.

 Some airlines also provide video games as part of the video entertainment system.
 For example, Singapore Airlines passengers on some flights have access to a number of Super Nintendo games as part of its KrisWorld entertainment system.
 Also Virgin America's and Virgin Australia's Entertainment System offer passengers internet gaming over a Linux-based operating system.